MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 The CRC is displayed just below the install code and is printed in little endian format. **Reverse the bytes to big endian before using as an argument with the option install-code CLI**.

-To see if the link key is added successfully, enter the ```keys print``` CLI on the **Light** node to see it in the Link Key Table.
+To see if the link key is added successfully, enter the ```keys print``` CLI on the **Light** node to see it in the Link Key Table (or Transient Key Table after v6.7.0 EmberZNet SDK).
 This shows both the link key derived from the installation code, and the network key.
 <div align="center">
   <img src="files/ZB-Zigbee-Hands-on-Forming-and-Joining/check_link_key.png">
 </div>